oscimp/WRTD-FMC-ADC/si570/README.md

 ### I2C communication

 To communicate with the Si570 clock via I2C, the FPGA design uses a component from OpenCores called "I2C master" available here: https://opencores.org/projects/i2c .
-It rather uses a wrapper over this component, and it must also be noted that the documentation found on OpenCores for the component has errors in it (notably the register adresses that are wrong).
+To be more exact, it rather uses a wrapper over this component, and it must also be noted that the documentation found on OpenCores for the component has errors in it (notably the register adresses that are wrong).

 #### Accessing the I2C master